 Have a Routine

 As much as it is important to have a planned schedule of tasks.
-It is also equally important to keep things flexible and not overdo the rigidity thing.
+It is equally important to keep things flexible and not overdo the rigidity.
 Try to be flexible enough to accommodate tasks that may come up unexpectedly.
 Moms get faced with such tasks all the time.
-You might need to break out from your planned schedule once in a while to take care of a sick kid or to clean spilled milk here and there.
+You might need to break out from your planned schedule once in a while to take care of a sick kid or clean spilled milk.
 The goal is to have a planned rhythm for your day; however, be open to doing important tasks that may spring up once in a while.